coffee-clang/cup/README.md

   what the installed tool targets
 ```

-The target defaults to the host.
-It can be overridden with `--target` when the selected tool supports that target.
+The host platform is detected by `cup`.
+The target platform defaults to the host and can be overridden with `--target` when a package is available for that tuple.

 Examples: